pappataci/robust-functional-pipeline/README.md

 - Error-handling and exception flow
 - Chained/nested pipeline logic (already supported, example coming in version 0.2 for clarity)

-Browse the folder directly or start from `example_customFail.asv` to see failure handling in action.
+Browse the folder directly or start from `trivialExample.m` to see failure handling in action.

 ⚠️ Note on Anonymous Functions and Error Handling
 In MATLAB, anonymous functions do not declare their output arity.
 If an error is thrown *before* any output is returned, MATLAB throws a maxlhs error before your handler runs.